mongodb/bson-ruby/docs/source/includes/warning-draft-note.rst

 .. warning::

-   This specification is in draft and is not approved or finalized.
+   This specification is incomplete and in draft status.
+Expect any and all elements to change and evolve in the near future.